afrank90/react-hackernews/README.md

-## This is learning react codebase.
+## This is learning react codebase!